Doak Field (American football)

-Doak Field (born October 8, 1958) is an American former professional football linebacker who played seven games in the National Football League (NFL) for the St. Louis Cardinals in the 1981 season.
-He played college football at Baylor.
+Doak Field (born October 8, 1958) is an American former professional football player who was a linebacker for seven games in the National Football League (NFL) for the St. Louis Cardinals in 1981.
+He played college football for the Baylor Bears.

 Early life and college career

 Field grew up in Burnet, Texas, where he played football for Burnet High School.
 He initially committed to play football for Texas but switched his commitment to Baylor.
 With Baylor, he won the 1979 Peach Bowl, making an interception late in the game to help secure the win.
 He played alongside College Football Hall of Fame linebacker Mike Singletary at Baylor; during their senior years in 1980, the Austin American-Statesman speculated that Field may have had the better season despite earning less recognition.
 Field earned Southwest Conference Defensive Player of the Week honors for an October 1980 game against Houston in which he recorded an interception, a fumble recovery, a blocked field goal, and seventeen tackles.